 What is Alimony?

-Alimony is money paid by a “supporting spouse” to a “dependent spouse”.
+Alimony, or spousal support, is money paid by a “supporting spouse” to a “dependent spouse”.
 A spouse is typically classified as “dependent” when they are a stay-at-home parent, worked only part-time, or made significantly less than the other spouse.

 Alimony is awarded to help you or your spouse meet the basic needs